USDA-ARS-GBRU/itsxpress/README.rst

 The internally transcribed spacer region is a region between highly conserved the small subunit (SSU) of rRNA and the large subunit (LSU) of the rRNA.
 In Eukaryotes it contains the 5.8s genes and two variable length spacer regions.
-In amplicon sequening studies it is common practice to trim off the conserved (SSU, 5,8S or LSU) regions. `Bengtsson-Palme et al. (2013)`_ published software the software package ITSx_ to do this.
+In amplicon sequencing studies it is common practice to trim off the conserved (SSU, 5,8S or LSU) regions. `Bengtsson-Palme et al. (2013)`_ published software the software package ITSx_ to do this.